Honor and Hope Gala

 Honor and Hope Gala is our second major fundraiser.
 Formerly the Man of the Year and Scholarship Banquet, CIACO has altered this format to not only award scholarships to deserving students (Hope) but also to Honor wounded heroes.
 Funds are raised by selling various-sized ads in the Program Guide, or in the form of special sponsors.
 Revenue from this event contributes to our operating fund and is used solely to further CIACO’s charitable endeavors throughout the year.

-The Chicagoland Italian American Charitable Organization is proud to honor Louis Scaramuzzo as our 2017 Humanitarian of the Year.
-A top performer in the luxury automobile market for three decades, Lou pours his heart and soul into every aspect of his life.
+The Chicagoland Italian American Charitable Organization is proud to honor Remo Turano as our 2018 Humanitarian of the Year.

 How to be a Sponsor

 You can advertise in the Official Souvenir Program Guide

 Make your selection below.
 Once you are finished with your selection, please proceed to the Shopping Cart to complete your order.

 Full Page (Special Red, White & Blue) $200